GeeLaw/bibtex-ts/docs/BST.md

 There are some pedantic features in the BST `change.case$` function.

 - It doesn't fully handle the conversion of `\i\j\ss` with other LaTeX commands.
 For example, `{\ae\ss}` will be converted into `{\AESS}`, instead of the desired `{\AE SS}`.
 (It does handle the case `{\"\i \j}` being converted to `{\"IJ}`.
 Note how the space between `\i` and `\j` disappears.)
-- It doesn't preserve the eligiblity as a special character.
+- It doesn't preserve the eligibility as a special character.
 For example, `{\ss}` will be converted into `{SS}`, which is no longer a special character.
 - If a special character is the first character or the first character after a colon with whitespace, all characters inside it have their cases preserved.
 For example, `{\AE\OE}` is `{\AE\OE}` when converted to title case, **not** `{\AE\oe}`.

 BibTeX-TS counterpart is `ToXxxCase` and `ToCase` methods on `Literal` instance.
 BibTeX-TS makes effort to make sure the space between LaTeX commands and non-commands are correctly inserted or removed, and that a special character remains a special character after conversion (by adding `\relax`, e.g. `{\ss}` in upper case is `{\relax SS}`).
 It faithfully implements the pedantic feature about case preservation inside a special character.